IBM/event-streams/_10.0/02-installing/01-prereqs.md

 ## Data storage requirements

-If you want to set up [persistent storage](../planning/#planning-for-persistent-storage), {{site.data.reuse.short_name}} requires block storage formatted by Kubernetes as ext4.
+If you want to set up [persistent storage](../planning/#planning-for-persistent-storage), {{site.data.reuse.short_name}} requires block storage configured to use the XFS or ext4 file system.
 The use of file storage (for example, NFS) is not recommended.

 For example, you can use one of the following systems: